cake-contrib/Cake.Board/README.md

 ## Contributing
 You’re thinking about contributing to Cake.Board?
 Great!
 It’s really appreciated.
+Please make small changes focused on the purpose of the branch in order to make the changes easily integrable.
 All you have to do to get started is this!
 ``` bash
 git clone https://github.com/nicolabiancolini/Cake.Board.git